2023 Courses

 The Research Essay provides students with an opportunity to undertake an in-depth study of a topic or issue in Applied Theology under the guidance of supervisor.
 The topic will normally be in an area that the student wishes to explore but is outside the scope of available courses in the academic programme.
 The student will acquire specialist knowledge of a specific field and develop skills in research, the evaluation of evidence and the articulation of ideas.

-– Jared Suisted, Graduate, Bachelor of Applied Theology
+– Jayde Galbraith, Graduate, Bachelor of Applied Theology